-Infernal Affairs (2002), directed by Andrew Lau and Alan Mak, is a gritty Hong Kong crime thriller starring Tony Leung as undercover agent Chan Wing-Yan, who infiltrates the Triads and remains in that shadowy status for ten years, and Andy Lau as police officer and secret Triad member Lau Kin-Ming.
+Infernal Affairs (2002), directed by Andrew Lau and Alan Mak, is a gritty Hong Kong crime thriller starring Tony Leung as undercover agent Chan Wing-Yan, who infiltrates the Triads and remains in that shadowy status for ten years, and Andy Lau as a police officer and secret Triad member Lau Kin-Ming.
 Heralded as a revival of Hong Kong cinema and “a box office miracle,” the film boasts a star-studded cast and received critical acclaim for its cinematic merit.
 Infernal Affairs was followed by a prequel and a sequel due to commercial success, and inspired a Hollywood remake, The Departed (2006) directed by Martin Scorsese, which won four Oscars.
 Though the negative mirror-image of the criminal/cop has been done in the past, this character-focused film on the psychology and morality of a double life manages to execute such a scenario in a gripping and entertaining fashion.

 The American DVD cover, courtesy of Buena Vista, is a travesty of artistic justice: an admittedly beautiful young woman (who does not appear in the movie) in a tight jumpsuit poses with a gun between the profiles of Leung and Lau.
 The implications confused me into thinking that Infernal Affairs would be about a romantic love triangle, complete with mafia action and blazing guns.
 As well, the Chinese title Mou Gaan Dou, meaning “the non-stop path” in reference to Avici, the lowest level of hell in Buddhism, has much more interesting connotations than the English wordplay on “Internal Affairs.”